-Data Collection Notes:
+Data Collection Notes

 (1) Per agreement with NCHS, ICPSR distributes the data file and technical documentation in this collection in their original form as prepared by NCHS.
 (2) The codebook, data collection instrument, and frequencies are provided as a Portable Document Format (PDF) file.

 All individuals 70 years of age and over, for whom data were collected as part of the 1994 National Health Interview Survey core interview.
 The NHIS core interview used a stratified multistage probability design.

-Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
+1998-11-16 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: